Martin Champoux

 Martin Champoux (/fr/; born May 3, 1968) is a Canadian politician.
 He was elected to the House of Commons of Canada in the 2019 federal election from Drummond as a member of the Bloc Québécois (BQ).

 Political career

-Since 2021 he has served as the critic of heritage, arts, culture, secularism, Quebec values and vivre-ensemble in the Bloc Québécois Shadow Cabinet.
+He served as the critic of heritage, arts, culture, secularism, Quebec values and vivre-ensemble in the Bloc Québécois Shadow Cabinet of the 44th Parliament of Canada.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Canadian Heritage in the 45th Canadian Parliament.